Terje Aasland: 2025

 Aasland and the Labour Party announced their intention in January to implement three directives in the EU's fourth energy package, which was strongly opposed by coalition partner the Centre Party, citing concerns over it potentially violating Norwegian sovereignty and lack of national control over Norwegian energy.
 The party went as far as threatening to withdraw from government should parts of the package be implemented.
 Aasland rejected that the government would resign and both parties agreed to attempt finding a solution to their disagreements.
 Labour remained firm on implementing the directives, while the Centre Party remained opposed to it.
 The dispute came to a close by 30 January when the Centre Party decided to withdraw from the government, leaving the Støre Cabinet as a single party minority government.
 Two months following the Centre Party's withdrawal from government, Aasland reasserted that they were still aiming to implement the directives, including the original 2018 version and the revamped 2023 version of the Renewables directive.

 In August he attended the opening of the Shell compressor system in Aukra Municipality.
 The system would allow the outtake of gas from the Ormen Lange gas field to increase from 75 to 85%, also allowing previously inaccessible gas to now be accessed.

+2026

+After Statnett had rejected the application for electricity supply to the new northern Norwegian submarine base in Ramsund, Aasland announced in February 2026 that the government would intervene and amend the energy law to allow electricity supply to be given to certain customers if necessary with regard to matters of national security.

+In August, Aasland rejected warnings of a potential energy crisis that could occur by winter due to low water flows in reservoirs, arguing that there "is no energy crisis".
+Furthermore, the reservoirs had experienced their lowest water supply in thirty years.
+Aasland further cited that the Norwegian Water Resources and Energy Directorate had still considered the situation "safe".
+The Red Party accused Aasland of not taking the situation seriously.

+In September, Aasland criticised the EU's decision to uphold their moratorium for oil and gas excavation in the Arctic for their Arctic strategy.
+He argued that without Norwegian supply, the energy situation on the continent would be worse off and that Norway should decide over Norwegian resources and not the EU.